louismullie/temp-data/markdown_final/bb2dd5e9-c009-e26c-da6f-8dca529cbc8b.md

 ---

-Children with mild OSA (AHI 1–5) generally do not need repeat polysomnography (PSG) because **most cases resolve spontaneously** or remain stable, and **routine repeat PSG rarely changes management** [^112Lipqk] [^notfound].
+Children with mild OSA (AHI 1–5) generally do not need repeat polysomnography (PSG) because **most cases resolve spontaneously** or remain stable, and **routine repeat PSG rarely changes management** [^112Lipqk].
 Repeat PSG is reserved for **persistent or worsening symptoms**, high-risk features (obesity, craniofacial anomalies, neuromuscular disease), or post-treatment assessment [^114Zm4sj] [^111833xQ].
 Clinical follow-up with symptom monitoring is sufficient for most children with mild OSA, and repeat PSG should be guided by clinical judgment rather than routine scheduling [^116Uc1N9].

 ---